June 29

 • The professional & educational background of the candidate.

-Participation is free of charge for the selected EU SMEs.
+Participation was free of charge for the selected EU SMEs.

-Selected EU SMEs will have access to the event's webinars and virtual matchmaking platform through the EU-Japan Centre's e-booth.
+Selected EU SMEs had access to the event's webinars and virtual matchmaking platform through the EU-Japan Centre's virtual booth.

 • More information on the First Japan-Africa Business Forum (2014) available here.